GlobalFishingWatch/ocean_centered_projections/README.md

    Australia and parts of Indonesia get disintegrated, but here we truncate it in Thailand, see solid portion of red line below, which preserves Australia and Indonesia at the cost of causing some additional distortion on the ocean.
+Perhaps more importantly for an ocean-centered projection, it also preserves the passage between the Pacific and Indian oceans north of Australia.

    <p float="left" align="center">
        <img src="resources/images/map-cuts.png"